 Tracing it's origins back to 1863, Transport for London is one of the world's most respected operators.
 Formed in 2000 to take care of London's 156-year-old London Underground system, TfL is internationally renowned for both its comprehensive operations network as for its constant innovation in the industry.

-Ahead of SmartTransit LA, we sat down with Frank Ibe, Head of Line Operations & Performance for the Bakerloo and Victoria Lines, for an in-depth interview about his job, the sector, and TfL's latest projects.
+Ahead of SmartMetro Madrid, we sat down with Frank Ibe, Head of Line Operations & Performance for the Bakerloo and Victoria Lines, for an in-depth interview about his job, the sector, and TfL's latest projects.

-Frank will be a speaker in SmartTransit LA on October 28-30th. where he will talk about predictive maintenance and Victoria Line operations in a series of presentations relevant to industry experts and decision makers alike.
-Join us at LA for the full topic, and read some of his best insights below, after the break.
+Frank will be a speaker in SmartMetro Madrid on November 25-27th, where he will talk about predictive maintenance and Victoria Line operations in a series of presentations relevant to industry experts and decision makers alike.
+Join us in Madrid for the full topic, and read some of his best insights below, after the break.

 First off, a bit of background: How did you started your current career path, and what does your position as Head of Bakerloo and Victoria Line Operations entails?